 London's new Express Orbital Bus Network is called Superloop, a network of buses in a circle around London.

-But frustrated at the lack of a map that shows all the stops of the new routes, I thought I'd create my own map that shows all the stops that the SuperLoop buses call at.
+But frustrated at the lack of a map that shows all the stops of the new routes, I thought I'd create my Superloop Map that shows all the stops that the services call at..

 In addition, I've also created this Superloop Borough map, which show accurately the paths of the route within the Greater London boundary, and which London Boroughs they pass through.